iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 </details>

 ## 2. Configuration
-How to configure this adapter
+How to configure this adapter.
+First check your TV settings, switch on the TV and go to Settings / General / External Device Manager / Device Connection Manager there the access notification should be activated to "first time only"

 ### 2.1.
 Protocol
 Protocol for the websocket connection to your TV.